conduktor/conduktor-docs/src/pages/changelog/Gateway-3.3.0.md

 ## General fixes 🔨

-**TODO: remove ticket reference when we're happy with the list**
 - Large double values (where > Float Max) are now supported in field-level encryption for Avro and Protobuf
 - Bytes and fixed fields now properly supported in field-levle encryption for Avro
 - Avro unions of two or more values (rather than just a value and a null) are now supported in field-level encryption for Avro
 - Schema (tag) based encryption now checks and fails if its config is invalid
 - It is not possible to encrypt the headers which the encryption plugin uses to manage its decryption process (as this would render the data unrecoverable)
-- CUS-294: Improved log messages for Interceptors that reject actions, such as TopicPolicyPlugin
+- Improved log messages for Interceptors that reject actions, such as TopicPolicyPlugin
-- PXY-1523: Several improvements to the LargeMessage & LargeBatch Interceptors
+- Several improvements to the LargeMessage & LargeBatch Interceptors
-- PXY-1582: Fixed an issue where KCache topic initialization would fail silently and leave Gateway in an unusable state
+- Fixed an issue where KCache topic initialization would fail silently and leave Gateway in an unusable state
 - Added a new Environment Variable `GATEWAY_MIN_BROKERID` (default 0) that allows for determinist mapping of brokers and ports
 - Improved network stability during Gateway scaling or Kafka topology changes
-- CUS-371: Added support for overriding Kafka Producer properties used for Audit Log topic with `GATEWAY_AUDIT_LOG_KAFKA_` environment variables
+- Added support for overriding Kafka Producer properties used for Audit Log topic with `GATEWAY_AUDIT_LOG_KAFKA_` environment variables
+- Removed metric `gateway.brokered_active_connections`.
+This was equal to portCount with port mapping and always 1 in host mapping
+- changed metric `gateway.request_expired` tags: nodeHost/nodePort are replaced by nodeId/clusterId
+- Fix default value for `GATEWAY_UPSTREAM_THREAD` config.
+The new intended default (number of CPU) previously was (2 x number of CPU).
+- Fixed an issue with `GATEWAY_ADVERTISED_SNI_PORT` that wasn't working properly
+- Add log level for io.confluent packages in default log configuration
+- Add default value to non mandatory configruation value for min and max bytes in FetchPolicyInterceptor
+- Fix an issue with Concentrated Topics creation with Redpanda

 ## Known issues
 - We are aware of an issue with `kcat` when the new environment variable `GATEWAY_MIN_BROKERID` is not aligned with the first BrokerId of your Kafka cluster.